ArmAlam/docker-and-k8/K8S_README.md

   1. Kubelet, 2.Kube Proxy, 3.Container Runtime.

 - **KUBELET** -- It is the communication device between master and worker node.
 Kubelet interacts with both the container and node.
 Kubelet starts pod with a container inside.
+Kubelet is the agent that runs on each node in the cluster.The agent is responsible for making sure that containers are running on the nodes as expected.

 - **KUBE PROXY** -- Proxy service is reponsible for handling incoming and outgoing traffic to ensure that everything works as desired.

 - **API Server** -- It is a simple server inside the master node.
-It acts as the counter part for the kubelet services running on the worker node.
+It acts as the frontend for the kubernetes.
 This is the counter part for the communication between worker and master node.

+- **ETCD** -- It is a key value store.
+It is used by kubernetes to store all data that are used to manage the cluster.

 - **Scheduler** -- Watches for new PODS.
 Select worker nodes to run them on.
+It is responsible for distributing work or containers accross multiple nodes.
+It looks for newly created containers and assign them to nodes.

 - **KUBE CONTROLLER MANAGER** -- Watches and controls worker nodes.
 Reponsilbe for ensuring correct number of pods up and running.
+Controllers are the brain behind the orchestration.
+They are responsible for noticing and responding when nodes, containers or endpoints goes down.
+Controllers make decisions to bring up new containers in such cases.

 - **Services** -- A logical set (groups) of PODS with a unique, Pod and container independent IP address.